scmschmidt/trento_checks_for_supportconfig/README.md

 ## Troubleshooting

 - If a supportconfig container stops all by itself, the `trento-agent` died.
 If this happens directly after starting the container, the agent could not connect to Wanda.
-Check if all the Wanda containers are running and are fine. \
+Check if all the Wanda containers are running and are fine (`tcsc wanda status`) and verify the host containers logs (`tcsc hosts logs CONTAINERNAME`).
-You also can start the container in the foreground with `./start_container --fg SUPPORTCONFIG` to see the logs.

-- If a supportconfig container starts, but the checks do not work, you can watch the logs with `docker log [-f] CONTAINER` or enter the running container with: `docker exec -it CONTAINER /bin/bash`. \
+- If a supportconfig container starts, but the checks do not work, check the host containers logs (`tcsc hosts logs CONTAINERNAME`).
-Inside the container run `trento-agent facts gather --gatherer GATHERER` to see if the data collection works.
+You can enter the running host with `docker exec -it CONTAINERID bash` and run `trento-agent facts gather --gatherer GATHERER` to see if the data collection works.
 The  get a list of available gatherers, run `trento-agent facts list`.
 Documentation can be found here: https://www.trento-project.io/wanda/gatherers.html

 - If all checks return the same error message or time out, but the supportconfig container is running, then most certainly something has changed in Wanda or the agent.
 Trento is an active project and changes happen often.
-You should try:

-  - Stop all Wanda containers and delete images **and** volumes and deploy Wanda again: [Setup Wanda:Removing and Updating](#Removing-and-Updating)
-  - Rebuild the supportconfig container to get the latest agent: `docker build --no-cache -t sc_runner`
+Try to uninstall, update the repo and install again, which should also pull the latest image versions.

-## Which Gatherer Will Work?
+## Which Gatherer Works

 For a check to work, the called gatherer must work with the confinements of the container. basically we have two hurdles:

 1. The data must part of the supportconfig or the project must be extended to consume more input data.
 2. The gatherer must retrieve the data in the ways the programmer has intended it.

-This chapter contains an evaluation for the gatherers (December 2023).
+This chapter contains an evaluation for the gatherers (November 2024).

 ### `cibadmin`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/cibadmin.go \
-**Chances: :slightly_smiling_face:**
+**Chances: :smiley:**

-Works by providing a script as `cibadmin` command, which returns `/var/lib/pacemaker/cib/cib.xml` (`ha.txt`) when called with `--query --local`
+Works by providing a script as `cibadmin` command, which returns `/var/lib/pacemaker/cib/cib.xml` (`ha.txt`) when called with `--query --local`.

 ### `corosync.conf`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/corosyncconf.go \
-**Chances: :slightly_smiling_face:**
+**Chances: :smiley:**

 Works by providing `/etc/corosync./corosync.conf` (`ha.txt`) in the container rootfs.

 ### `corosync-cmapctl`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/corosynccmapctl.go \
-**Chances: :frowning_face:**
+**Chances: :rage:**

 The gatherer is calling `corosync-cmapctl -b`, which therefore must work.
 With the corosync object database being an in-memory non-persistent database, checks using that gatherer won't work as long as a dump of the corosync object database is not part of the supportconfig (or provided otherwise).